gyoung25/ODE_predict/README.md

 | Midterm1 | 0.0314292 | 0.0442056 | 0.110683  |  0.0835274 | 0.096318 | 0.326459  |  0.365008  | 0.482089  |  0.524909  |  1         | 0.661899 |
 | Pass     | 0.12574   | 0.216727  | 0.131569  |  0.169171  | 0.231919 | 0.315997  |  0.364305  | 0.360789  |  0.470391  |  0.661899  | 1        |

+From the above correlation matrix, it seems HW Avg, Quiz Avg, and Midterm1 correlate most with the target variable Pass.

+Let's limit our search to these three explanatory variables.
+Next, we'll calculate the [variance inflation factor](https://en.wikipedia.org/wiki/Variance_inflation_factor) (VIF) of there variables to determine if we need all of them.

 | Feature  | VIF      |
 | -------- | -------  |
 | HW Avg   |15.618070 |